Should Florida Homeowners Refinance to Prevent Foreclosure?

 This prolonged period of refinancing has led Fannie Mae and FreddieMac (which ensure roughly half the mortgages in the United States) to impose anew fee for refinancing these mortgages.
 CNN reports that this “adverse market fee” will be half a percent of the total value of the loan.
 On the average home loan, this will come out to an extra $1400.
 A few thousand dollars more in fees and costs can drastically change the numbers on whether it is in a homeowner’s financial interest to refinance.

 Speak with Foreclosure Lawyers in Casselberry and Oviedo

 Unfortunately, some homeowners are in dire straits due to the coronavirus and have little choice in the matter.
 The sooner homeowners speak to an experienced attorney about their options for avoiding foreclosure, the better options they will have.
-The experienced Casselberry and Oviedo foreclosure attorneys at Quattrochi and Torres are here to answer all your questions and help you find the option that is right for you.
+The experienced Casselberry and Oviedo foreclosure attorneys at Quattrochi, Torres, and Taormina are here to answer all your questions and help you find the option that is right for you.
 Call 407.452.4918 or contact us online to schedule your free consultation.